Etymological view supported by numerous noted scholars is that

 The last part of the name "-stan" is an Indo-Iranian suffix for

 meaning the "Land of Afghans", was mentioned by the 16th century

 Mughal Emperor Babur in his memoirs, referring to the territories

 south of Kabul that were inhabited by Pashtuns (called "Afghans"

-Regarding the modern nation or country "Afghanistan", the
+Regarding the modern nation or country "Afghanistan", the Encyclopædia

-Encyclopćdia Of Islam states:
+Of Islam states:

 “ Afghanistan has borne that name only since the middle of the

 18th century, when the supremacy of the Afghan race (Pashtuns) became

-assured: previously various districts bore distinct apellations, but the
+assured: previously various districts bore distinct apellations,

-of Pakistan. ”
+within the boundary of Pakistan. ”